jpierre113/FullstackProject/README.md

 # FullstackProject

 My project mimics a Hotel Reservation system.
 My goal is to have a user be able to reserve a room.
+The technologies used:
+- Backend: Java Springboot and IntelliJ
+- Frontend: React JS and Atom

 My initial Database Schema:
 ![Imgur](https://i.imgur.com/Xlxrv6k.png)